 It is beautiful, sunny and twelve degrees.
 It feels cooler though as there is a north wind chasing the day.
 The cats have loved it as I have all the doors open.
 My daughter's dog clawed through a screen door last summer.
 The door is still not fixed so the cats are having a ball coming in and out all day.
 I'm sure they would prefer I kept it a permanent feature to the house.

-I am expecting guests soon so mush make this quick.
+I am expecting guests soon so must make this quick.
 Music.
 I'm featuring duets today.
 Bing Crosby and Les Paul are singing It's Been a Long Long Time.
 That's to acknowledge and celebrate my ending cigarette smoking.
 Anne and Pete Sibley sing Pick Up These Chains.
-You see, I was moving all manner of rusty metal things around in a garden today.
+You see, besides thinking of the chains of an addiction, I was moving all manner of rusty metal things around in a garden today.
 The photo is of a few of the pieces last year.

 7 comments: